Sleep: Sleep duration and quality

+Sleep hygiene

 Sleep health can be improved through implementing good sleep hygiene habits.
 Having good sleep hygiene can help to improve your physical and mental health by providing your body with the necessary rejuvenation only restful sleep can provide.
 Some ways to improve sleep health include going to sleep at consistent times every night, avoiding any electronic devices such as televisions in the bedroom, getting adequate exercise throughout your day, and avoiding caffeine in the hours before going to sleep.
 Another way to greatly improve sleep hygiene is by creating a peaceful and relaxing sleep environment.
 Sleeping in a dark and clean room with things like a white noise maker can help facilitate restful sleep.
+However, noise, with the exception of white noise, may not be good for sleep.

 Drugs and diet

-Drugs which induce sleep, known as hypnotics, include benzodiazepines (although these interfere with REM); Nonbenzodiazepine hypnotics such as eszopiclone (Lunesta), zaleplon (Sonata), and zolpidem (Ambien); antihistamines such as diphenhydramine (Benadryl) and doxylamine; alcohol (ethanol), (which exerts an excitatory rebound effect later in the night and intereferes with REM) barbiturates (which have the same problem) melatonin (a component of the circadian clock) and cannabis (which may also interfere with REM).
+Drugs which induce sleep, known as hypnotics, include benzodiazepines (although these interfere with REM); nonbenzodiazepine hypnotics such as eszopiclone (Lunesta), zaleplon (Sonata), and zolpidem (Ambien); antihistamines such as diphenhydramine (Benadryl) and doxylamine; alcohol (ethanol), (which exerts an excitatory rebound effect later in the night and intereferes with REM) barbiturates (which have the same problem), melatonin (a component of the circadian clock) and cannabis (which may also interfere with REM).
 Some opioids (including morphine, codeine, heroin, and oxycodone) also induce sleep, and can disrupt sleep architecture and sleep stage distribution.
-Interestingly, the endogenously produced drug gamma-hydroxybutyrate (GHB) is capable of producing high quality sleep that is indistinguishable from natual sleep architecture in humans.
+The endogenously produced drug gamma-hydroxybutyrate (GHB) is capable of producing high quality sleep that is indistinguishable from natural sleep architecture in humans.

 Stimulants, which inhibit sleep, include caffeine, an adenosine antagonist; amphetamine, methamphetamine, MDMA, empathogen-entactogens, and related drugs; cocaine, which can alter the circadian rhythm, and methylphenidate, which acts similarly; and eugeroic drugs like modafinil and armodafinil with poorly understood mechanisms.
 Consuming high amounts of the stimulant caffeine can result in interrupted sleep patterns and sometimes sleep deprivation.
 This vicious cycle can result in drowsiness which can then result in a higher consumption of caffeine in order to stay awake the next day.
 This cycle can lead to decreased cognitive function and an overall feeling of fatigue.

 Some drugs may alter sleep architecture without inhibiting or inducing sleep.
 Drugs that amplify or inhibit endocrine and immune system secretions associated with certain sleep stages have been shown to alter sleep architecture.
 The growth hormone releasing hormone receptor agonist MK-677 has been shown to increase REM in older adults as well as stage IV sleep in younger adults by approximately 50%.